iamdrjsolanki/angular-recipe-shopping-list-project/README.md

 # MyProjectApp

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.0.
+This project is from the Udemy's McMillan Angular Course.

 ## Visit the app
 This project can be viewed at https://ng-course-recipe-book-75677.web.app/